K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap.md

 A VM Type is a VM Type defined in IaaS.

-※ The following are the Instance Type defined by AWS.
+※ The followings are the Instance Type defined by AWS.
 ![aws-vmtype_eng](https://user-images.githubusercontent.com/104418463/165898613-4c595bbb-ae56-4033-ac6f-cea617523481.png)